Debugging a Web Page template

 Previewing the rendered web page while debugging

-Just like when you run a Gloop template, you can preview the rendered web page in a browser.
+Just like when you run a Web Page template, you can preview the rendered web page in a browser.
 But since you can pause the execution of the template manually or using breakpoints, you can see your template being generated step by step, and tag by tag.